cheese

 In the case of rent paid on behalf of a qualifying child, neither the child nor the individual can be a relative of the landlord.

-When making the claim, you may be asked for the following details to prove you were in fact renting in 2022.
+When making the claim, you may be asked for the following details to prove you that were/are still renting for the dates the claim was made for.

 • address or the property